 Next we define the object which is of a particular importance for the paper:

 \begin{opr} A rugby ball $\Theta$ in $\R^d$ \emph{is a set formed by the intersection of the balls $B_i = B^{d}_1(v_{i})$ of unit radius with centers in $v_{i},\ i=1,\ldots, d$, where $v_{i}$'s are the vertices of a unit $(d-1)$-simplex in $\R^d$.} \end{opr} We omit the analogous definition of a \textit{spherical rugby ball}.
 Note the difference between a Reuleaux simplex and a rugby ball.
-In the latter case, we consider the intersection of $d$ balls instead of $d+1$ in the former.
-The intersection of the hyperplane $\pi$ that passes through $v_1,\ldots,v_d$, and the corresponding rugby ball is a Reuleaux simplex of codimension 1.
+The latter is an intersection of $d$ balls instead of $d+1$ for the former.
+The intersection of the hyperplane $\pi$ that passes through $v_1,\ldots,v_d$ and the corresponding rugby ball is a Reuleaux simplex of codimension 1.
 The rugby ball is symmetric with respect to $\pi$.